Azure/clds/devdoc/lru_cache_design.md

 ### Scope for Improvements

-One area of improvement lies in the management of the `doubly_linked_list`, which is currently protected by a lock.
+- One area of improvement lies in the management of the `doubly_linked_list`, which is currently protected by a lock.
 To further optimize concurrent access to the cache, a lock-free `doubly_linked_list` can be used and remove `srw_lock` in its entirety.

+- Another potential enhancement involves moving `doubly_linked_list` updates to a background thread.
+Instead of immediately updating the list within cache operations like `get` we could use a queue for deferred processing.
+This approach enhances concurrency but may introduce race conditions between eviction and `doubly_linked_list` updates as the cache nears capacity.
+This might occasionally lead to extra waits during `put` operations, especially when the cache is nearly full.
+(See this [comment](https://github.com/Azure/clds/pull/178#discussion_r1326092733) for more context)

+- While `clds_singly_linked_list` handles insertions and deletions efficiently and lockless, evicting the 'tail' element can be relatively slow, as it requires traversing the list.
+One potential optimization is to offload this eviction process onto a separate thread.
+This could be done using `clds_singly_linked_list_find` with a callback that counts nodes until it reaches the desired eviction size and stores them in its `item_compare_context`.
+Once identified, these nodes can be efficiently removed, improving eviction performance.
+(See this [comment](https://github.com/Azure/clds/pull/178#discussion_r1326312429) for more context)